SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-10-07-building-your-game-for-multiple-platforms-with-uwp.markdown

 ![Image result for uwp](https://i-msdn.sec.s-msft.com/en-us/windows/uwp/get-started/images/universalapps-overview.png)

-As the name suggests, the UWP platform is intended to be Universal across all of Microsoft’s current (and likely) future platforms and offerings.&nbsp; This means you will get one consistent:
+As the name suggests, the UWP platform is intended to be Universal across all of Microsoft’s current (and likely) future platforms and offerings.
+This means you will get one consistent:

 - Presentation layer
 - Input system